Sem-NaVAE: Semantically-Guided Outdoor Mapless Navigation via Generative Trajectory Priors: Abstract

 \section{Abstract}

-This work presents a mapless global navigation approach for outdoor applications.
+This work presents a mapless navigation approach for outdoor applications.
 It combines the exploratory capacity of conditional variational autoencoders (CVAEs) to generate trajectories and the semantic segmentation capabilities of a lightweight visual language model (VLM) to select the trajectory to execute.
 Open-vocabulary segmentation is used to score and select the generated trajectories based on natural language, and a state-of-the-art local planner executes velocity commands.
-One of the key features of the proposed approach is its ability to generate a large variability of trajectories and to select them and navigate in real-time.
-The approach was validated through real-world outdoor navigation experiments, achieving superior performance compared to state-of-the-art methods.
-A video showing an experimental run of the system can be found in \url{https://www.youtube.com/watch?v=i3R5ey5O2yk}.
+One of the key features of the proposed approach is its ability to generate a large variability of trajectories and select them to navigate in real-time.
+In real-world outdoor experiments, Sem-NaVAE achieves a 90\% success rate across routes of 120–240m in unseen environments, outperforming the nearest baseline by 10\% while remaining within 7\% of a map-based upper bound.
+A video showing an experimental run of the system can be found in \url{https://youtu.be/i3R5ey5O2yk}.